-Renovating an old home can make an exciting project, giving you the opportunity to create a property that suits your lifestyle and design preferences while retaining the character of its shell.
+Renovating a house can make an exciting project, giving you the opportunity to create a property that suits your lifestyle and design preferences while retaining the character of its shell.

 This process comes with a weight of pros and cons, though, and making sure you’re properly prepared before you begin is key to success.
 It’s all about knowing what can make a good, functional home and if it’s going to get you a good result for your budget, while staying up to date with your local planning regulations and hidden costs along the way.